 In March 2006 and May 2006, the Company raised \$18,406 through the issuance of 12,271 shares of Series C-2, under a second and third closing of the Series C-2.
 Per share price, rights and preferences were the same as those offered in the November 2005 close (see Note 9).
-As a result of such issuances, the conversion ratios of Series C and Series C-1 changed from 1.14 to 1.196.
+As a result of such issuances, the conversion ratio of Series C and Series C-1 changed from 1.14 to 1.196.
 Simultaneous with the May 2006 issuance of Series C-2, the Company raised an additional \$5.0 million through the issuance of promissory notes under its 2005 credit facility (see Note 8).
-As a result of the issuance of these promissory notes, the Company issued to the lenders warrants to purchase 167 shares of Series C-2 at an exercise price of \$1.50 per share.
-Prior to the Company is May 2006 financings, there was substantial doubt about the Company is ability to continue as a going concern.
+As a result of the issuance of these promissory notes, the Company issued to the lenders warrants to purchase an additional 167 shares of Series C-2 at an exercise price of \$1.50 per share.
+The relative fair value of such warrants at the date of issuance was estimated to be \$174 (unaudited), utilizing the Black-Scholes method, using assumptions similar to those outlined in Note 3 below.
+Such value was recorded as a debt discount which is being amortized as interest expense over the life of the related obligation, and is classified as a liability in the accompanying June 30, 2006 (unaudited) balance sheet (see note 10).
+Prior to the Company s May 2006 financings, there was substantial doubt about the Company s ability to continue as a going concern.
 After consideration of such financings, management believes this substantial doubt has been alleviated and that the Company has adequate liquidity to fund operations for at least twelve months from the date of the May 2006 financings.